-The number shown is the error number - this can be useful in identifying the problem where similar errors occur.
+The number shown is the error number - this can be useful in identifying the exact problem.

 Web site

 There are links at the main screen to the UK web site for downloads, updates, documentation, latest news ...

 There are is also a page on the web site for reporting issues.